Leon Stickle: Early life

 Stickle was the son of Ivan Stickle and his wife Bernice, and had a sister Gail.
-Born in Toronto in 1948, Stickle and his sister and parents moved to Milton, Ontario in 1958.
+Born in Toronto in 1948, he and his sister and parents moved to Milton, Ontario in 1958.

 Stickle played baseball for the Milton Red Sox in the Halton County Intermediate League, and also for the Milton Midgets in 1964.

-After playing for the Sarnia Jr. B Legionnaires, Leon played hockey for his hometown Milton Merchant Juniors, a O.H.A Central Junior C team coached by Milton's first NHL player Enio Sclisizzi in 1965-66 and 1966–67.
+After playing for the Sarnia Jr. B Legionnaires, Stickle played hockey for his hometown Milton Merchant Juniors, a O.H.A Central Junior C team coached by Milton's first NHL player Enio Sclisizzi in 1965–66 and 1966–67.
 He led the team in scoring at one point in 1965.

 Stickle was also a snooker player, having won a local championship in 1966.

 Officiating career

-Stickle's first NHL game was October 17, 1970.
+Stickle's first NHL game was on October 17, 1970.
 During his career (in which he wore a helmet from the mid-1980s until his retirement), he officiated six Stanley Cup finals (1977, 1978, 1980, 1981, 1984 and 1985), 2,069 regular season games, 206 playoff games, two Canada Cups (1981 and 1984), and four All-Star games, including the 1979 Challenge Cup and Rendez-vous '87.
 From the 1994–95 season until his retirement, he wore uniform number 33.

-Controversy

-On May 24, 1980, the New York Islanders won the first of four-straight Stanley Cups.
-Philadelphia Flyers fans argue they saw an offside that wasn't called, and possibly another, robbing the Flyers of the chance to win Game 6 which would have tied the series and sent the teams to Philadelphia for a seventh and deciding game.
-If linesman Leon Stickle had blown his whistle in the first period and then again in overtime on goals that would have undoubtedly been contested; had there been a coach's challenge, and the Flyers had instead won that day, a Game 7 would have been played at the Spectrum.

-The initial non-call occurred in the first period when the Islanders went ahead on a 2-1 goal by Duane Sutter.
-After the game Stickle admitted he missed the call and that the replay shows that the Clark Gillies drop pass to Butch Goring was offside.
-Then in overtime on Bob Nystrom's goal, it's close enough that it would have merited a long video review and might have been overturned under present-day rules.
+1980 Stanley Cup Finals Game 6 Controversy

+During Game 6 of the 1980 Stanley Cup, Stickle came under scrutiny for missing an offside goal: During the first period, after entering the offensive zone with the puck, the Islanders' Clark Gillies passed to teammate Butch Goring, who received the pass while he was still in the neutral zone; Goring then carried the puck back into the offensive zone and passed to Sutter, who scored on Flyers goalie Pete Peeters.
+Gillies was still in the offensive zone when Goring entered the zone with the puck, making the play offsides.
+The score was tied 1-1 at the time of the goal.
+The Islanders would go on to win the game in overtime, 5-4, on a Bob Nystrom goal, winning the first of four consecutive Stanley Cups.
+After the game, Stickle admitted he blew the call.

 Post-linesman career

 After a 27-year career patrolling the blue lines, Stickle joined the Western Professional Hockey League, where he spent three seasons as supervisor of officials before being named director of officiating in July 2000.
-In 2003, Stickle was hired as the NHL's supervisor of officials.
-Stickle left his job at the time as director of hockey operations for the Central Hockey League.
+In 2003, he was hired as the NHL's supervisor of officials.
+He left his job at the time as director of hockey operations for the Central Hockey League.
 Stickle spent 27 seasons as a linesman in the NHL before moving to the CHL.